 Throughout your training, you’ll attend courses, lectures and tutorials to give you the very best chance of success.
 Our own extensive in-house tutorial programme provides regular and structured feedback to trainees as they work towards qualifying.

 The main focus of your training, however, will be exposure to a wide variety of work on actual live cases.
 This is where you will quickly develop your ‘real world’ skills and understanding of the role, as well as the culture and working practices that have led to our firm’s reputation and success.
-This includes involvement in client meetings, the marketing process, and we encourage membership of networking organisations from early on in the training process.
+This includes involvement in client meetings, the marketing process, and we encourage membership of networking organisations.

 Who can apply?